All about Haddington Community Development Trust

 Does it cost anything to be a member?

-It costs £1 per year to join the HCDT.
-All members must pay their yearly membership fees before the AGM if they wish to vote in person or by proxy.
-You can join the Trust by filling in an application form and take along your £1 payment to Frances at The Malt Kiln, 18 High Street, Haddington or Joe at Joe Forte Sports at 65 High Street, Haddington.
+It is free to join the HCDT.
+All members must renew their membership before the AGM if they wish to vote in person or by proxy.
+You can join the Trust by filling in an application form and take along to Frances at The Malt Kiln, 18 High Street, Haddington or Joe at Joe Forte Sports at 65 High Street, Haddington or join here.

 Does anyone in the Trust get paid?